n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mattermost/README.md

 # Mattermost

 [Mattermost](https://mattermost.org/) is an open-source, self-hostable online chat service with file sharing, search, and integrations.
-It is designed as an internal chat for organisations and companies, and mostly markets itself as an open-source alternative to Slack and Microsoft Teams.
+It is designed as an internal chat for organisations and companies.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Mattermost/README.md).